Looking for instructional design jobs but coming up empty?

 Having the client with the sole authority to release payment is problematic if the instructions are confusing or incomplete and the client is difficult to satisfy.
 If you use this system be careful that you only work on projects with clear instructions and explicitly-defined project deliverables.

 Upwork is a competitor to Freelancer.
 Skilled professionals, who like to work independently, find plenty of work to do on this system.
 They offer their skills at the hourly-pay rate they choose.
 Instructional designers on this system charge between $25 and $100 per hour.
 On this system, you will find professionals with skills in lesson plan writing, curriculum development, eLearning design, training program development, employee onboarding, and learning management systems.

 Upwork charges a percentage of the successful projects you win and complete.
-This is a 20%, 10%, or 5% service fee, depending on the total amount you billed the client.
+This is a 10% service fee on the total amount you billed the client.
 Upwork also offers premium memberships and subscription services with more benefits than standard members receive.

 Learn more: You can see some examples of the skills that clients see when hunting for an instructional designer.
 These freelancers are the ones you will compete with, to win the projects on the Upwork system.

 Brybe is a wonderful website to find amazing freelance job opportunities.
 It is also a great place for businesses and organizations to find some of the best freelancers and influencers to work on a project.
 Whatever type of work someone is looking to recruit for, Brybe definitely has it!
 In fact, there are more than 340 categories to choose from, which include music and audio, writing, translating, IT needs, video and animation, beauty influencers, comedy, graphic design, and so much more.